-- 1. Existing Conditions: A licensed Engineer will prepare a Traffic Impact Study for the proposed development.
+- 1. Existing Conditions: An Engineer will prepare a Traffic Impact Study for the proposed development.
 An inventory of all roadways in the designated study area will be created.
 To determine the existing traffic conditions, turning movements and traffic, traffic counts will be performed at the intersections of:

 - a.
-Dale Avenue & Pine Avenue
+Dale Avenue & Pine Avenue;

 - b.
-Croton Dam Road & Hawkes Avenue
+Croton Dam Road & Hawkes Avenue;

 - c.
-Croton Dam Road & Pershing Avenue with Cherry Hill Drive
+Croton Dam Road & Pershing Avenue with Cherry Hill Circle;

 - d.
-Croton Dam Road & Site Driveway
+Croton Dam Road & Site Driveway;

 - e.
-Croton Dam Road & Kitchawan Station Road
+Croton Dam Road & Kitchawan Station Road;

 - f.
-Croton Dam Road & NYS Route 9A
+Croton Dam Road & NYS Route 9A;

+- g.
+Croton Dam Road & Grandview Avenue;

+- h.
+Croton Dam Road & Pheasant Ridge Road/Feeney Road; and

+- i.
+Croton Dam Road & Narragansett Avenue.

-Counts will be performed when schools are open and during appropriate weather conditions during the following time periods:
+Counts will be performed at an appropriate time of year when schools are open, during appropriate weather conditions, and during the following time periods, all in accordance with accepted engineering protocols:

 - a.
-Weekday Morning -7:00 AM to $9:\underline{0030}$ AM; and - b.
-Weekday Afternoon -4:00 PM to $6:\underline{00}30$ PM.
+Weekday Morning 6:00 AM to 10:00 AM; - b.
+Weekday Afternoon 3:00 PM to 7:00 PM; and - c.
+Saturday Morning/Afternoon 9:00 AM to 1:00 PM.